 - SEO King: Kick up your SEO efforts with this app that uses AI to scatter appropriate keywords in image tags, captions, product descriptions, and more.

 - Rewind Backups: Backups are your best friend when it comes to managing multiple stores.
 With Rewind Backups, you can easily undo, recover, and restore versions of your stores.

-Feel free to contact us to find out how you can optimise your e-commerce store and take advantage of the multiple Shopify stores.
+As Shopify Plus Partners and experts, you know exactly what you're getting when you hire us for one of our services.
+Ready to expand your business?
+Feel free to contact us to find out how you can optimise your eCommerce store and take advantage of the multiple Shopify stores.